 - 3. To the tomato liquid in the saucepan add the garlic, onion, vinegar, peppercorns, allspice, cinnamon, cloves, cayenne, ginger, and salt.
 Cook over moderately high heat until the liquid is thick and syrupy and reduced to about 2 cups.
 This could take anywhere from half an hour to an hour or even as long as 2 hours or, in the case of 1 tester, up to 4 hours, depending on the type of tomato used.
 [Editor’s Note: Some tomatoes, such as beefsteaks, are more pulpy and mealy, whereas other tomatoes, like Romas, are more juicy.
 This will affect the final yield of juice and total simmering time.]

 - 4. Meanwhile, transfer the tomato pulp to a food mill fitted with the finest screen to eliminate the seeds and skin.
 You should have about 1 quart strained pulp.
-Transfer the strained pulp back to the first pan and reserve the tomato solids that you strained from the tomato pulp.
+Transfer the strained pulp back to the first pan.
+Discard the tomato solids that you strained from the tomato pulp.